 If you’re coming to Canary Wharf, there are plenty of options to select from for your serviced apartment.
 Book one today and begin planning your trip to this amazing spot!
 If you are looking for the best serviced apartments Canary Wharf has to offer look no further.

-Clarendon Lanterns Court serviced apartments: superbly appointed accommodation ideally suited to corporates seeking short term or extended stay accommodation in Canary Wharf.
+Clarendon Lanterns Court serviced apartments: superbly appointed accommodation ideally suited to corporates seeking extended stay accommodation in Canary Wharf.
 Lanterns Court also benefits from a 24 hour concierge service for added guest convenience and a lift that services all floors.

 Clarendon Discovery Dock East serviced apartments: which offers a choice of one and two bedroom superior apartments that overlook the wharf and towering office buildings.
 These light and spacious apartments are the closest you can stay to Canary Wharf and put you a 5 minute walk from the offices.